Product Overview Questions

 - Why is Zing important to Java developers, architects and application owners?

-No. At its core, Zing uses the Azul C4 (Continuously Concurrent Compacting Collector) which eliminates “stop-the-world” pauses that limit the scalability of all traditional JVMs.
-Because a single instance can scale beyond a few Gigabytes to 1 TB of memory, Zing can dramatically reduce the total number of instances needed to support enterprise applications or multi-tenancy SaaS/PaaS solutions, simplifying deployments, dramatically improving response time consistency and lowering operational costs.
+Zing is a better JVM that leverages advanced technologies to deliver improved performance for mainstream Java applications.
+Most of our customers don’t need huge Java heaps or ultra-low latencies — they just want their Java applications to run reliably.
+Zing delivers these benefits via the Azul C4 (Continuously Concurrent Compacting Collector) which eliminates the “stop-the-world” pauses that limit the scalability of all traditional JVMs.
+Because a single instance can scale beyond a few Gigabytes to as much as 8 TB of memory, Zing can dramatically reduce the total number of instances needed to support enterprise applications or multi-tenancy SaaS/PaaS solutions, simplifying deployments, dramatically improving response time consistency and lowering opex and capex.
 Zing also ships with ReadyNow! technology that solves Java warm-up issues, allowing your applications to start fast and stay fast.

 - How does Zing deliver better performance than other JVMs?

-Zing eliminates “stop-the-world” garbage collection pauses that limit the scalability of other JVMs so that each Zing instance can scale to 1 TB of heap memory.
-Zing also utilizes highly optimized client and server compilers and uses tiered compilation by default.
-Traditional Java warm-up issues are solved by Zing’s ReadyNow! technology that allows applications to start fast and stay fast, allowing operations teams to save and reuse accumulated compiler optimizations between runs and avoiding de-optimizations that can slow down processing when loads change.
+Zing eliminates “stop-the-world” garbage collection pauses that limit the scalability of other JVMs so that each Zing instance can scale to 8 TB of heap memory.
+Zing also utilizes highly optimized just-in-time (JIT) compilers and uses tiered compilation by default.
+Traditional Java warm-up issues are solved by Zing’s ReadyNow! technology that allows applications to start up fast and stay fast, allowing operations teams to save and reuse accumulated compiler optimizations between runs and avoiding de-optimization stalls that can slow down processing when workloads or conditions change.

 - Will Zing work on my desktop machine/mobile device?